Roberts syndrome

 - congenital cataracts

-- wide nasal bridge / hypoplastic nasal alae
+- wide nasal bridge/hypoplastic nasal alae

-- facial haemangioma
+- facial hemangioma

 - midfacial cleft

-- bilateral cleft lip / palate
+- bilateral cleft lip/palate

 - prominent premaxilla